 - He told CFR that “the free world” must unite in the face of China’s “high-tech authoritarianism” and that Washington must shape the “rules, norms, and institutions” that will govern the global use of new technologies, such as artificial intelligence.

 - He has said that China’s corruption and internal divisions mean “they’re not competition for us.”
 He says deeper U.S.-China cooperation is possible on climate, nuclear weapons, and other issues.
+He also believes that remaining competitive with China hinges on U.S. innovation and uniting “the economic might of democracies around the world.”

 - He believes his vice-presidential experience gives him unique insight into dealing with China’s leadership, saying he has spent more time with Xi Jinping than any other world leader.